Neil McKeown

 Neil Bruce McKeown FRSE is a chemist who is currently Crawford Professor of Chemistry at the University of Edinburgh.

 Education

 He was educated at the University of East Anglia (BSc, 1984; PhD, 1987).

+Career

+After obtaining his PhD from the University of East Anglia, McKeown served as a postdoctoral fellow at York University, Ontario, from 1987 to 1989.
+He was then a research associate at Toronto General Hospital, affiliated with the University of Toronto, from 1989 to 1991.
+This was followed by lecturing positions at Manchester (1991-2003), Cardiff (2004-2013) and finally Edinburgh (2014-present).

 Honours

 McKeown was awarded the Beilby Medal and Prize in 2008, and was elected a Fellow of the Royal Society of Edinburgh in 2017.
 He was awarded the Tilden Prize in 2017.